The House of Normandy

 Harold's deeply distressed mistress, Edith Swan-neck came to William pleading for her lover's body and offering him its weight in gold in exchange, but William coldly refused her distraught request.
 He had Harold buried in a secret location.
 William proceeded to London, where he was crowned King of England at Edward the Confessor's foundation of Westminster Abbey on Christmas Day, 1066.

-He accepted the surrender of the Saxon Earls Edwine and Morkere along with that of the child claimant, Edgar Atheling and defeated the heroic Hereward the Wake at Ely.
+He accepted the surrender of the Saxon Earls Edwine of Mercia and Morcar of Northumbria along with that of the child claimant, Edgar Atheling.
 On the whole the south of England submitted to Norman rule, whereas in the north resistance was more prolonged.
 William responded by subjecting the English to a reign of terror.
 Determined to punish and crush rebellion to his rule and strike abject fear into English hearts, he laid waste vast tracts of Yorkshire, which suffered under a great famine for nine years after as a result.
 He rewarded his Norman and French followers by distributing the confiscated lands of the English to them.

 The Harrying of the North